-Charles Wynn-Evans, head of the employment practice in London, focuses on all contentious and non-contentious employment-related matters.
-His practice includes handling issues relating to redundancy, unfair dismissal, wrongful dismissal, unlawful discrimination, industrial action, boardroom disputes, restrictive covenants, agreed terminations, tax issues and all kinds of employment-related litigation as well as the employment aspects of corporate transactions.
+Charles Wynn-Evans, head of Dechert’s employment practice in London, focuses on all contentious and non-contentious employment-related matters.
+He handles issues relating to redundancy, unfair dismissal, wrongful dismissal, unlawful discrimination, industrial action, boardroom disputes, restrictive covenants, agreed terminations, tax issues and all kinds of employment-related litigation as well as the employment aspects of corporate transactions.
 He trained with the firm, was admitted as a solicitor in 1992 and has been a partner at Dechert since 1997.

-Mr. Wynn-Evans writes regularly on employment law issues for journals such as the Industrial Law Journal and the Employment Law Journal.
-He has contributed to a number of books on the subject and is the author of The Law of TUPE Transfers (Oxford University Press, 2013).
+Charles writes regularly on employment law issues for journals such as the Industrial Law Journal, PM Online and the Employment Law Journal.
+He has contributed to a number of books on the subject and is the author of The Law of TUPE Transfers (Oxford University Press, second edition 2016).
 He is a member of the editorial committee of the Employment Lawyers Association's ELA Briefing.

-Mr. Wynn-Evans is a CEDR accredited mediator and a member of the Employment Law Committees of the Law Society of England and Wales and of the City of London Law Society.
+Charles is a CEDR accredited mediator and a member of the Employment Law Committees of the Law Society of England and Wales and of the City of London Law Society.
 He is a fee-paid (part-time) employment judge assigned to the Midlands (West) Region and a Deputy Chair of the Central Arbitration Committee.
 He is an Independent Person at the London Borough of Southwark.

 University of Bristol, LL.B., 1988